winnermicro/wm_iot_sdk/docs/en/component_guides/AT/FS_AT.rst

 2. Internal Flash Disk
    - Requires proper configuration of the wm_drv_flash driver.
    - Use user-defined partition partition_table_custom.csv and add CONFIG_FATFS_INTERNAL_FLASH_PARTITION_NAME (default name is fatfs) partition , partition size must be at least 0x18000 (96KB), otherwise formatting will fail
+   - To add files or folders to the FATFS filesystem image, please refer to the :ref:`Build System <ADD_FATFS_FILES_TO_IMG>` section

 3. External Flash Disk
    - Requires proper configuration of the wm_drv_flash driver.
    - Requires a hardware environment that supports external Flash devices, with an external Flash device connected.
+   - Provides tools/wm/mkfs2img.py tool for packaging files and folders from PC into FATFS images
    - Requires proper configuration of the following parameters:

       - CONFIG_FATFS_EXTERNAL_FLASH_DEVICE_NAME: The name of the external External Flash Device Name
       - CONFIG_FATFS_EXTERNAL_FLASH_START_ADDRESS: The starting address of the external Flash for FATFS use.
-      - CONFIG_FATFS_EXTERNAL_FLASH_SIZE: Size for FATFS on external Flash, partition size must be at least 0x18000 (96KB), otherwise formatting will fail
+      - CONFIG_FATFS_EXTERNAL_FLASH_SIZE: Size for FATFS on external Flash, partition size needs to be ≥ 0x18000 (96KB), otherwise formatting will fail

 Set Command